cschpc/isc-student-cluster-competition-2025/Proposal/ISC25_proposal.md

 # What sorts of diversity in skills does our team possess

-More detailed description about the skills of the team members can be found in the section about previous experience below.
+Our team comprises of three basic scientific disciplines: computer science, physics, and mathematics.
+Physics students have experience in different fields, such as running molecular dynamics simulations and density-functional theory simualtions, using finite-element methods, and training AI models with simualtion data.
+Team members posses various computer skills, for example Linux command line usage, data analysis with Python and parallel programming with C++ and Fortran.
+Most team members have previous experience in using HPC systems, and team members have experience also on containers and cloud technologies.

 # Why will our team work well together

-We competed at IndySCC 2023 with an almost identical team.
-The intensive training period (that started in early 2023) with the bi-weekly sessions and the competition increased the cohesion between the team members even further and fine tuned the cooperation and managing the various tasks and roles.
-The team advisors bring continuity from the 2022 bid.
+We started some group building activities already during the joint interview of applicants.
+During the kick-off meeting, we already saw effective group work and great potential for further collaboration.
+The intensive training period in spring 2025 will increase the cohesion between the team members, and fine tune the cooperation and managing the various tasks and roles.
+The team advisors bring continuity already from 2022.
+Many team members also share hobbies such as playing musical instruments and different games.

-Additionally, the team has fun together and meets also outside the training.
-All the members found the IndySCC `23 competition to be exciting and engaging and would love to have a similar experience at ISC, hopefully on-site at the conference.

 # What experience our team members have